 These substitutes will be great for button mushrooms, oyster, wild, shitake and any others that you love.

-What Are The Best Substitutes For Mushrooms
+Best Substitutes For Mushrooms

 I am not really sure why you would want to substitute a mushrooms in any recipe.
 Mushrooms bring so much of their own flavor and texture that is not really possible to duplicate but we are going to try.

 Nothing is really the same as that natural earthy flavor that you get from mushrooms.
 There really is not anything quite like them.